x-77-x/SphereServer-0.51x/README.md

 a trigger so NPCS will look at eachother

-ON=@SeeNewNPC ??  a way to get npcs to fight (besides berserker brain)
+ON=@SeeNewNPC ??  a way to get npcs to fight (besides berserker brain) ON=@Timer  a way to get them to start a script, soon as they are spawned/summoned

 <b>[ISSUE 24]</b><BR>